na-na-hi/renget/archive/characterprovider.md

 ![](https://files.catbox.moe/47kash.png)
 *(Image: Output examples from GPT-4-32K-0301, 2-nd message.)*

+#####
+**Q0: GPT avoids ERP.
+Why?**
+A0: You've probably already noticed and argued about it.
+Some users can't get NSFW content from specific models, while others have no trouble.
+If you're NOT GETTING replies at all, the key holder might be using [Moderation Endpoint](https://platform.openai.com/docs/guides/moderation/quickstart) or a content filter that moderates the model's OUTPUT.
+It's VERY rare, but it can happen.

+Please note that there are no filters that change the model's output.
+The model tries to "filter" itself according to its training, nothing more.

+If you get a message saying your request violates policies while using a JB, you're doing something wrong or...
+I don't know.
+Some proxies may have issues with NSFW chats, while others don't.
+Maybe.
+I don't know why this happens.
+If you're faced with this, check if everything you do is per the instructions provided with the prompts, or try finding other "Jailbreaks" made specifically to trick a model into generating NSFW, like the famous "Meow, Meow" JB.
+Some of my prompts also use prefills and fake AI messages for this purpose.

+If you've faced these problems:
+\- First, ensure you are using the prompts per instructions.
+(Maybe you've turned something off or on.)
+\- Check if you are using the right model.
+(Some models are more strict than others.)
+\- Check if you set the context size correctly.
+(If it's too low, some valuable info may be lost.)
+\- Some custom proxy builds may contain "surprises."

+On the other hand, Anthropic uses ['Harmlessness screens'](https://docs.anthropic.com/claude/docs/content-moderation) - prompt injections as the last message in chat.
+Bypassing them with prefill is simple.
+You can use a simple prompt like [this one](#dealing-with-a-pozzed-key).

+#####
 **Q1: "Why use XML?
 I think it's just schizo-prompting!"**
 A1: Claude and GPT have been specifically trained to understand XML tags (or any other Sequence Enclosure).
 Segmenting your prompt into <sections> makes it easier for AI to comprehend.
 Why don't we use brackets, then?
 It's because prompts and character cards contain much information, and we want to structure it for AI.
 XML tags, as well as headings, help us to clearly define sections.
 Here are some sources: [Learn Prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt).